 "My Better Self... a perfectly sweet, nicely-produced piece of swoony pop." - Stereogum

 Both the 7" and digital release will be backed with a new version of My Better Self exclusively recorded for the single, and the band's recently recorded cover of Tell Her No (originally by The Zombies).
 The Digital single will be available from iTunes and also contains the other recently recorded cover of Tears in the Typing Pool (originally by Broadcast).
-The 7" is available to pre-order now from the ATP Store.
+Click Here To Buy From iTunes.

 Their widely praised debut Cape Dory, which The Wall Street Journal called "a winsome set of breezy pop songs," was released in early 2011 to critical acclaim.
 For their recently released album guitarist Patrick Riley, vocalist Alaina Moore and drummer James Barone headed to Nashville to work with The Black Keys' Patrick Carney.